yemikifouly/Roadmap/crypto_team/projects/CrypTen.md

 ## 8. Remote model training using Plans on private data

 Next step will be to integrate this in a real use case, which should in particular integrate an optimizer and a loss function.
+As in step 6, the model will be visible by all parties, until we support loading private models.

 Secure aggregation would be a nice feature at this point.